franksfc/Hackintosh-Opencore-Inspiron3670-franksfc/README.md

 * FairPlay 1.x trailers will work on any configuration if WhateverGreen is properly set up - including iGPU-only configurations.
 However, FairPlay 1.x _movies_ will only play on iGPU-only configurations for around 3-5 seconds, erroring that HDCP is unsupported afterwards.

-**FairPlay 2.x/3.x**: Hardware based DRM, found in Netflix, Amazon Prime
+FairPlay 2.x/3.x: Hardware based DRM, found in Netflix, Amazon Prime

 * There's a couple ways to test: